mv5903/partyfy/readme.md

     <img src="./readmeImages/playlists.png" width="200" style="text-align: center" />
     <img src="./readmeImages/songsfromplaylist.png" width="200" style="text-align: center; margin-left: 5px" />
     <br>
     If I can't quite remember the name of song I want added, I can click on the "Your Playlists" tab which will bring me to this screen.
-Here I can see all of my playlists and add songs from them to the queue by clikcing on View next to one of them.
+Here I can see all of my playlists and add songs from them to the queue by clicking on View next to one of them.
 </p>

 <br>